GeorgDangl/eeE-BIM-API/doc/repository-services-01/model_service_upload.md

 **NOTE :**

-* If a model already exist inside a multimodel with same name and domain, a new version is created,if not a new model is created.
+* If a model already exist inside a project with same name and domain, a new version is created,if not a new model is created.
-*  The model name and multimodel name is always same with name locking.
-Using model_name field, if ***multimodel auto create*** is enabled, the multimodel is created on the fly if it does not exist.
-If autocreate is disabled, an error will be sent.
-* It is also possible to "identify" an existing model with the "path" using project_id, multimodel_id and domain_id as indicated above.
+* It is also possible to "identify" an existing model with the "path" using project_id and domain_id as indicated above.
 Same rule applies: if model name and domain name indicates an existing model, a new version is created.
-* Put anoher way -if you send exactly the same request multiple times, the first one will create a new model, the subsequent ones will create new versions.
+* Put another way -if you send exactly the same request multiple times, the first one will create a new model, the subsequent ones will create new versions.

 **Example: **